Stock car racing: NASCAR Craftsman Truck Series

 Starting in 1995, the NASCAR Truck Series is the third highest ranking stock car series in the United States.
 The series was the brainchild of then-NASCAR West Coast executive Ken Clapp, who was inspired by off-road truck racing.
 Unlike the other two national touring NASCAR series, the Truck Series race pickup truck styled bodies, though it is still considered a stock car series because of its similarity.
-Much like the Xfinity Series, the Truck Series often features Cup Series drivers competing for parts of the season.
+Much like the O'Reilly Auto Parts Series, the Truck Series often features Cup Series drivers competing for parts of the season.

 ARCA

 The Automobile Racing Club of America was founded in 1953 as a Midwest regional series.
 In addition to the ARCA Menards Series, it formerly sanctioned the ARCA Midwest Tour, and the ARCA Lincoln Welders Truck Series from 1999 to 2016.

 NASCAR purchased ARCA in early 2018.
 For the 2020 season, the NASCAR K&N Series East and West were rebranded under the ARCA banner as the ARCA Menards Series East and ARCA Menards Series West.